 Dear [insert the name of your local school principal or youth organization director],

-I am a [parent/community member/neighbor] and I am asking you to join me in preventing gun violence – and all forms of violence – before it happens in our community.
+I am [a parent/community member/neighbor] and I am asking you to join me in preventing gun violence (and other forms of violence and victimization) BEFORE it happens in our community.

-Did you know that when it comes to violence, suicide and threats, most are known by at least one other individual before the incident occurs.
-In fact, in 4 out of 5 school shootings, the attacker told people of his/her plans ahead of time.
-Additionally, 70% of people who commit suicide told someone of their plans or gave some type of warning or indication.
+Did you know that when it comes to violence, suicide and threats, most are known by at least one other individual BEFORE the incident takes place.
+In fact, 80% of school shooters told someone of their violent plans prior to the event.
+Additionally, 70% of people who complete suicide told someone of their plans or gave some type of warning or indication.
 Imagine how much tragedy could be averted if these individuals said something?

-Schools and youth organizations participating in Say Something Week agree to host a no cost, easy to implement, flexible Say Something training that can take place within the classroom, an assembly, or be led by student ambassadors.
+Schools and youth organizations participating in Say Something Week agree to host a no cost, easy to implement Say Something training that can take place digitally within the classroom or as a homework assignment or in-person at an assembly.
 The training can be accomplished in 50 minutes or less and activities (which SHP provides or schools and organizations can create) can take place on one day or spread throughout the week.
 In addition to the initial training, the Say Something program offers a wide range of post training activities that can be done throughout the year and serve as reminders.
-Schools and youth organizations have the option of choosing the day, time and format they would like to deliver the Say Something training during the week of October 24 – 28.

 [Insert full name, email and phone number]